Package Leaflet: Information for the User

 If you forget to take Deferasirox Zentiva

-next dose according to the normal schedule.
+If you have missed a dose, take it as soon as you remember on the same day.
+Take the next dose according to your normal schedule.
 Do not take a double dose the next day to make up for the missed dose(s).

-If you interrupt treatment with Deferasirox Zentiva
+If you stop taking Deferasirox Zentiva

 usually disappear after a few days or weeks of treatment.

-redness of the skin, blisters on the lips, eyes, or mouth, skin peeling, fever
+redness of the skin, blisters on the lips, eyes or mouth, skin peeling, high fever, flu-like symptoms, swollen lymph nodes (signs of a severe skin reaction).

 liver problems),